+Definition

-Definition A symmetric (nonsingular) matrix A whose LU factorization has only positive pivot elements is called positive definite.
+A symmetric (nonsingular) matrix A whose LU factorization has only positive pivot elements is called positive definite.

-Definition A symmetric (nonsingular) matrix A whose LU factorization has only positive pivot elements is called positive definite.
-Theorem A matrix A is positive definite if and only if it has a unique Cholesky factorization $A = R^T R$ with R and upper-triangular matrix with positive diagonal entries
+A matrix A is positive definite if and only if it has a unique Cholesky factorization $A = R^T R$ with R and upper-triangular matrix with positive diagonal entries follows from the discussion above.